bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 #### PROBLEM 10: The command could not be loaded, possibly because:

-After running the command above, this message with 2 possible reasons is shown in the terminal.
+After running the command above, this message with 2 possible reasons, is shown in the terminal.
-We can exclude the last one, because we would have had this problem before, when running the Web API container.
+We can exclude the last one, because we would have had this problem before, when working on the Web API container.

 Why is Docker showing the message: "The application 'DotNet.BlazorWasmApp.dll' does not exist"?